 When lighting a new load, the appliance produces a heat surge.
-This heat boost is useful for reheating the oven and cast iron cooking surface, but can give a feeling of extra heat in the room if it is already hot there.
-Therefore, it is better to have a cooler room than desired to put back a load of wood for to cook.
+This heat boost is useful for reheating the oven and steel cooking surface, but can give a feeling of extra heat in the room if it is already hot there.
+Therefore, it may be better to have a cooler room when the cookstove is in operation.